kv9898/shiny_sortable/README.md

 # Shiny-sortable

-A Python library to add sortable widgets to Shiny UI.
+A Python library to add SortableJS widgets to Shiny UI.

 # Install
 ```